 An export to Excel might also be helpful if there are other criteria by which you want to decide which files to delete.
 Excel 's Auto Filter is a good tool to filter the list of files.

-Please deactivate all search types except the custom search, on this tab add the pattern *\Archive\*.* to the file name patterns (as the only one which is checked) and on the "Size Attributes" tab set "Full path longer than" to 240.
-After checking the drives to search on the "Scan Options" tab hit "Start".
+You can achieve this byusing the custom search.
+Add the pattern *\Archive\*.* to the file name patterns (as the only one which is checked) and on the "Size Attributes" tab set "Full path longer than" to 240.
+After checking the drives to search in the panel at the top of the search, hit "Start".

 1. You can search all shares of a remote machine by entering the unc path of the machine only, e.g \machinename.
 You canb search all shares of all members of a domain by entering the UNC path of the domain, e.g. \domainnane.